dart-lang/site-www/src/language/mixins.md

 }
 ```

-By declaring `Musician` abstract, you force any type that uses
+By declaring the `Musician` mixin as abstract, you force any type that uses
-it to define the abstract method its behavior depends on.
+it to define the abstract method upon which its behavior depends.

 This is similar to how the `on` directive ensures a mixin has access to any
 interfaces it depends on by specifying the superclass of that interface.